TayebBou/Daily-Alarms/README.md

-# Star Wars Films
+# Daily Alarms

-Star wars films is a web app to consult star wars films.
+Daily Alarms is a web react app that allows you to view a series of alarms and their related information in a daily view that you can page through by day

 ## Available Scripts